tiger2877/burger/README.md

    * Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.

    * Close out of the MySQL command line tool: `exit`.

+6. In order to deploy this project on Heroku, you will need to create this database on JawsDB as well: https://dashboard.jawsdb.com/mysql/

 #### Config Setup